Hariom93Suthar/NewsApp/README.md

  ## Features

-1.Fetches news articles from the News API
+- Fetches news articles from the News API
-2.Displays headlines, images, and descriptions 3.Allows users to read full articles in the browser 4.Supports multiple categories and countries
+- Displays headlines, images, and descriptions
+- Allows users to read full articles in the browser
+- Supports multiple categories and countries

 # Getting Started

 ## Prerequisites

-Flutter SDK
+- Flutter SDK
-A News API key (You can get one from News API)
+- A News API key (You can get one from News API)

 ## Usage

-On the home screen, you can see the latest news articles.
+- On the home screen, you can see the latest news articles.

-Tap on an article to read the full content in the browser.
+- Tap on an article to read the full content in the browser.

-Use the menu to filter news by category or country.
+- Use the menu to filter news by category or country.

 ## Built With
 - Flutter - The UI toolkit